 Chronic diseases are characterized by conditions that occur for a year or more.
 These conditions also require continuous medical intervention and can limit activities of daily life.
-As such, activity and symptom trackers like a CKD Activity Log and CKD Symptom Log can prove beneficial.
+As such, activity and symptom trackers like a CKD Activity Log and CKD Symptom Tracker can prove beneficial.

 Chronic diseases such as heart disease, cancer, and diabetes are the leading causes of death and disability in the United States causing them to be the leading drivers of the nation’s $3.8 trillion in annual health care costs.
 This stated, while Chronic Kidney Disease (CKD) is less prevalent in the United States, it is no less debilitating.
 Furthermore, CKD can lead to additional health issues like those stated above.